Graviton-Code-Editor/website/docs/dev/fundamentals/plugins/themes.md

 Graviton themes are handled via properties, not CSS stylesheets, this ensures it's stability through time.

-I recommend you to take as base [this](https://github.com/Graviton-Code-Editor/sample-theme) when making a theme from scratch since there are a lot of properties.
+> **Note**: I recommend you to take [this](https://github.com/Graviton-Code-Editor/sample-theme) as base when making a theme from scratch since there are a lot of properties.

-package.json's properties needed for themes:
+Manifest's properties needed for themes:

 * textTheme: indicates what color highlighting must be loaded,
 * type: type of the plugin, in this case "theme"
+* colorScheme: where all theme's properties are stored

 Example (simplified):